This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-WHAT YOU SHOULD KNOW:
+WHAT YOU NEED TO KNOW:

 A hemorrhagic stroke happens when a blood vessel in your brain bursts.
 This may happen if the blood vessel wall is weak, or if a blood clot gets stuck in blood vessel.
 Blood then flows out of the vessel and damages brain tissue.
 Blood may collect within your brain or between layers of tissue that protect the brain.

 WHILE YOU ARE HERE: